 “He was down to his daggy grey Y-fronts ready to jump in the shower!
 The nurses had to explain that they just meant for him to keep watch on me, not get in there too.”

 There is a time and place for jokes but it’s not immediately after pushing out a baby.

 “I had to get stitches for a second-degree tear,” explains one Mumma.
 “While my legs were up in the stirrups, my husband sat watching, eating my lunch, and said “dinner and a show”.

 Angry Birds = angry mama

 Remember Angry Birds?
 The game was very popular when this mum gave birth:

-“My husband at the birth of my first child would NOT stop playing angry birds on his phone while I was in labour and my waters were all over the floor and I was slipping over – the game had not long come out and he was OBSESSED.
+“My husband would not stop playing angry birds on his phone while I was in labour and my waters were all over the floor and I was slipping over – the game had not long come out and he was obsessed.
 I told him to stop playing or I’d throw his phone out the window.
-I was the angry bird.”
+I was the angry bird that day.”

 “He took selfies”!

 We all want those first photos but there are definitely some we don’t want.